Research

 - Rooting for the same team: Shared social identities in a polarized context (with Nicolás Ajzenman and Bruno Ferman) [Working Paper] [SSRN]

-Can shared identities help overcome political divides in polarized settings?
-We answer this question with a field experiment on Twitter during the Brazilian 2022 elections.
-Although both congruence in political (supporting the same candidate) and affective (rooting for the same football team) identities increase follow-backs and reduce blocks, the positive effect of shared affective identity weakens when information on political identity is available.
-Using observational live-streamed data from Twitter during the 2022 World Cup, we complement our analysis by exploring the public political leaning of Brazilian players.
-Analyzing the content of tweets posted by Brazilian nationals during the country's games, we document significant differences in fans' reactions depending on their political alignment with the specific players that triggered relevant events in the game.
-Our results indicate that political identity can hinder the potential of other shared identities to reduce political divides and foster social cohesion.
+Can shared social identities help overcome online political divides?
+We investigate this question through a field experiment with 4,620 unique Twitter users conducted over six months during the 2022 Brazilian elections.
+Although both political congruence (supporting the same candidate) and social non-political congruence (rooting for the same football team) increase follows and reduce blocks, the positive effect of shared social identity weakens substantially when political identity information becomes available.
+The effect of political congruence remains strong even after the election and is unaffected by the Brazilian national team's positive results during the 2022 FIFA World Cup, despite the team being a quintessential national symbol.
+Text analysis of live-streamed tweets of Brazilian nationals during the tournament suggests that this shared national experience failed to reduce political polarization in our setting because polarization had extended to the players themselves.
+Overall, our results indicate that political polarization can undermine the potential of other shared identities to reduce political divides and foster social cohesion.

 Media Coverage: Esto no es Economía

-- Discrimination in the Formation of Academic Networks: A Field Experiment on #EconTwitter (with Nicolás Ajzenman and Bruno Ferman) [Working Paper] [SSRN]
+- Discrimination in the Formation of Academic Networks: A Field Experiment on #EconTwitter (with Nicolás Ajzenman and Bruno Ferman) [Published Version] [Working Paper Version], American Economic Review: Insights, 2025

 Media Coverage: Promarket; Folha de São Paulo